 - What do we need them to do (write, review, support, etc.)

-- When do we need them in the process (where in the process, what weeks or days)
+- When do we need them in the process (where in the proposal process, i.e., which weeks or days?)

 Having answers to these questions will help you evaluate potential proposal team members.
 Since you'll know the proposal schedule, obviously anyone who won't be around during the time you need them will be eliminated from consideration, and anyone with the time--who also has experience performing whatever role you need them to fill (reviewer, writer)--will be prioritized